クルクミン

 24. Aggarwal, Bharat B et al; "Curcumin differs from tetrahydrocurcumin for molecular targets, signaling pathways and cellular responses."; Molecules (Basel, Switzerland); vol. 20,1; 185-205; 24 Dec.
 2014;

-25. Khopde, S M et al; “Inhibition of radiation-induced lipid peroxidation by tetrahydrocurcumin: possible mechanisms by pulse radiolysis.”; Bioscience, biotechnology, and biochemistry; vol. 64,3; 2000; 503-9;
+25. Khopde, S M et al; "Inhibition of radiation-induced lipid peroxidation by tetrahydrocurcumin: possible mechanism by pulse radiolysis."; Bioscience, biotechnology, and biochemistry; vol. 64,3; 2000; 503-9;

 26. Naito, Michitaka et al; "The protective effects of tetrahydrocurcumin on oxidative stress in cholesterol-fed rabbits."; Journal of atherosclerosis and thrombosis; vol. 9,5; 2002; 243-50;